Cuba Food Tours - Hidden Culinary Allure

-Take a step back in time and a step forward in cultural relations as you discover Cuba’s culture through its cuisine on our ground-breaking Cuba culinary tour.
-Access Culinary Trips pioneered culinary travel to Cuba by offering access inside Cuban kitchens at top restaurants for the first time ever on our legal, 8-day Cuba tours.
-Don’t miss this opportunity to experience an authentic culinary journey where you’ll meet the locals and immerse yourself in the Cuban food scene through farm and market visits, opportunities to learn from local chefs, and delicious meals at some of the island’s most renowned private restaurants, or paladares.
+Take a step back in time and a step forward in cultural relations as you discover Cuba’s culture through its cuisine on our legal, ground-breaking Cuba culinary tour.
+Don’t miss this opportunity to connect with locals and immerse yourself in the Cuban food scene as you visit farms and markets, learn from local chefs, and dine at some of the island’s most renowned private restaurants, or paladares.

-On your Cuba tour you will spend five action-packed days in vibrant Havana engaged in meaningful interaction with farmers, chefs and artists.
-We’ll be invited inside the kitchen of one of Havana’s finest paladares, learn to salsa with incredibly talented dancers, and meet an Afro-Cuban artist whose work evokes the traditions of Santeria.
-We will even make daiquiris with a celebrated mixologist who recently retired after 39 years at Havana’s legendary El Floridita, where Hemingway was a regular.
-And you’ll also have an opportunity to see some of Cuba’s iconic sights, such as Havana Vieja & Revolution Square.
+Our Cuba food tours spend five action-packed days in vibrant Havana engaged in meaningful interaction with farmers, chefs and artists.
+We’re welcomed inside the kitchen of one of Havana’s finest paladares, learn to salsa with incredibly talented dancers, and enjoy a farm-to-table meal on an organic, sustainable farm.
+You will even be invited into a local’s home for home-made tapas and daiquiris.
+And you’ll also have an opportunity to see some of Cuba’s iconic sights, such as Havana Vieja and Revolution Square.

-- Happy hour in a local’s home with home-cooked tapas
+Happy hour and daiquiri class in a local’s home with home-cooked tapas

 Don’t miss this opportunity to join one of our legal Cuba culinary tours during a pivotal moment in history.
-For more information, please call 1-800-567-9400 or email us today.
-Our Cuba tours are operated under a license granted by the US Treasury Department.
+For more information, please call 1-800-567-9400 or email us at firstname.lastname@example.org today.
+Our Cuba food tours are operated under a license granted by the US Treasury Department.

 Top Press Coverage:

-- Our Cuba tour has been included in National Geographic Traveler’s 15 Food Tours Worth the Travel.
+Our trips to Cuba are featured in National Geographic Traveler’s 15 Food Tours Worth the Travel.

 If you are looking for a shorter trip, please check out our 5-day Weekend in Havana Tour!